10 Ways to Void Your Travel Insurance

-1. Skydiving, bungee jumping and high-risk adventures
+1. Skydiving, bungee jumping, and high-risk adventures

-Skydiving, bungee jumping, and even running with the bulls is considered an extreme or adventure sport and is thus not typically covered under a general travel health insurance policy.
-If you’re travelling and you plan to partake in any excursion that is high-risk, make sure you speak with your insurance provider to ensure you’re receiving adequate coverage.
-You want to make sure the policy is specific.
-If it uses a blanket term like "hazardous" or "extreme" make sure you find out exactly what that means and what it includes.
+You'll want to go over your policy with a fine-toothed comb.
+If it uses a blanket term like "hazardous" or "extreme," make sure you find out exactly what that means and what it includes.
 You may need to take out an additional policy to cover your specific pursuit.

 2. Scuba diving